GMPavanLab/SwarmCGM/README.md

 As the input of SwarmCGᴍ requires a preliminary CG mapping choice (*i.e.* defining the positions and types of the CG beads, bonds and angles used for building the molecular models which parameters will be optimized), several parameters allow to define precisely which parameters should be optimized, or which other ones stay at given fixed values, according to your requirements.
 To this end, SwarmCGᴍ makes use of [YAML](https://yaml.org/) config files to simplify this process and help keeping track of the hyper-parameters used for an optimization run.

-Please refer to the documentation for a breakdown of each parameter and step-by-step guidance on how to parametrize an optimization procedure.
+Please refer to [the manual](https://github.com/GMPavanLab/SwarmCGM/Manual.pdf) for a breakdown of each parameter and step-by-step guidance on how to parametrize an optimization procedure.
 Additional example config files are provided in section [Reproduction instructions](#reproduction-instructions) and can also be related to the content and explanations provided in the paper.

-# Results
+# Results & reproduction instructions

-All optimized CG models and their associated FFs can be found in directory: [results](https://github.com/GMPavanLab/SwarmCGM/results)
+All the optimized CG models produced in the paper, and their associated FFs, can be found in folder [results](https://github.com/GMPavanLab/SwarmCGM/results).

-# Reproduction instructions

-The config files cited in the 3 next subsections are available in directory: [reproducibility](https://github.com/GMPavanLab/SwarmCGM/reproducibility)
+The config files cited in the 3 next subsections are available in the 3 corresponding subdirectories in [results](https://github.com/GMPavanLab/SwarmCGM/results).

 ### Example 1: Optimisation of Martini-based CG models of PC lipids in explicit solvent

+For this demonstration, we use reference data from 7 different phosphatidylcholine (PC) lipids and create optimized CG models of high resolution, in the framework of Martini and in explicit solvent.

 ```
 # cd src